hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 1. Basic Inputs and Outputs
 1. Arduino IO
 1. The Serial Port
-1. Sending Commands using the Serial Monitor
+1. Sending Commands to Arduino via Serial using the Serial Monitor
 1. Advanced Topic Sending a stream of commands and values to the Arduino

 ## Background Knowledge and Prerequisites